mawinkler/astroweather/README.md

 * Binary Sensor
 * Weather

-Forecast data is provided by 7Timer! on a three *hourly* basis.
+Forecast data is provided by 7Timer! on a three *hourly* basis which can optionally be merged with cloud area fraction data from Met.no.

-There is also a custom weather card available [here](https://github.com/mawinkler/astroweather-card).
+There is also a custom weather card available [here](https://github.com/mawinkler/astroweather-card) as seen in the screenshot above.

 Amongst other calculations, the deep sky viewing conditions are calculated out of the combination of cloud coverage, seeing and transparency.
 For this calculation the cloud coverage is weighted three times and seeing two times in relation to the transparency.